 The total yearly cost of spending your retirement at sea depends largely on the cruise line and the accommodations you choose.
 Looking at the cost of standard rooms for each company will give you an indication of how much you can expect to pay.

-The average cost of retirement facilities ranges from $1,500 to $10,000 a month, with an average of around $3,700.
+The average cost of retirement facilities ranges from $3,500 to $10,500 a month, with an average of around $3,700.
 The average cost of a month at sea is comparable to this at around $3,000 a month for a standard room on a cruise ship.
+Keep in mind that this cost however, doesn’t include things like shore excursions, specialty restaurants, drinks, or gratuity (although some packages include these items).

 - Book months in advance.
 In her book, cruise ship retiree of 12 years Mama Lee Wachtstetter reveals she gets the best deals by paying for six months at a time.

 - Make sure your health insurance covers international travel.
-Medicare generally doesn’t, so you may need to invest in private insurance.
+Medicare generally doesn’t, so you may need to invest in private insurance, or a traveler’s insurance.

 - Schedule a chat with your financial advisor.
-Well before you plan to retire, discuss your plans with your financial advisor and make sure you’re all set to sail away.
+Well before you plan to retire, discuss your plans with your financial advisor and make sure all your finances are in order before you’re all set to sail away.

 If you want to spend your retirement a little differently than the norm, retire on a cruise ship.
 You’ll stay active, travel the world and have a maintenance free lifestyle!
 Get in touch with us to talk about your options today!